hwya0327/tobca/README.md

 5. **`aki_train.ipynb`**
    Trains and evaluates the AKI prediction model using the processed dataset.

+> This pipeline requires **significant memory resources** and access to a **PostgreSQL database** preloaded with MIMIC-IV data.
+> Please make sure the necessary tables are **fully registered and indexed** in your local PostgreSQL instance prior to execution.

 # ⚠️ Dataset Version & Reproducibility

 This repository contains the official, fully updated implementation built on MIMIC‑IV v3.1.